nvidia-holoscan/holohub/.devcontainer/README.md

  The above command starts a new Dev Container for Holohub using the default [Dockerfile](../Dockerfile).

 4. VS Code will build and initialize the selected Dev Container.
-This can take a few minutes the first time.
+This can take a few minutes for the first time.

 5. Once initialized, a new VS Code window will open with the following prompts.
 Click **Yes** and **Trust Folder & Continue** to continue the Dev Container build process.